reallyfancy/make-play-code-unity-and-cake/session-4/README.md

 }
 </pre>

-In the next example, the function OnTriggerEnter receives a parameter with a type of Collider and a name of *other*.
-This means that the variable with the name of *other* holds a reference to a Collider Component.
-We use the dot operator to get the value of the public variable *tag* from that Collider.
+In the next example, the function OnTriggerEnter receives a parameter with a type of collider and a name of *other*.
+This means that the variable with the name of *other* holds a reference to a Collider Ccmponent.
+We use the dot operator to get the value of the public variable *tag* from that Collider component.

 <pre>
 void OnTriggerEnter (Collider other)